lgeurts/lgeurts.github.io/_posts/2020-08-21-docs-as-code.md

 *So should you treat documentation the same as for example a source file?*

-For me, a source code file and a documentation file (even if it’s written in plain MD) are not the same.
+For me, source code and documentation files (even if written in plain MD) are not the same.

 A source code file is in plain text.
 A compiler (ex: C#, Java) reads the file and converts it into a machine-readable format (like an executable file).